“Authentic Asian flavour cooked instantly for Homesick Foreign Landers”

 1 tablespoon of cooking oil

 1) Heat wok with oil over high fire.
-Add shallot and garlic, stir-fry till fragrant.
-Reduce heat to medium fire, add in curry paste (or powder), and fry for 1 minute (be careful of the pungent smell).
+Add curry leaves, followed by minced shallot, garlic and lemon grass, stir-fry till fragrant.
+Reduce heat to medium fire, add in curry powder and chili powder, and fry for 1 minute (be careful of the pungent smell).

-3) Simmer for 20 minutes, without lid on, or until gravy dries up.
+3) Add more water bit by bit, if necessary.
+Simmer for 20 minutes, without lid on, or until gravy dries up.
 Add coconut milk, and stir fry for 3 minutes.
 Heat off, and serve.

 It has root vegetables e.g. potatoes and even carrots, cooked together as 1-dish meal for express dinner cooking during your normal working days.
 Less than 1 hour to get this dish prepared.
 If you have more time to spare, try to marinate the pork with some curry power/ paste for 15 minutes.
 Mix 2 tablespoon of curry powder/ paste with the pork beforehand.